gunesevitan/hubmap-hpa-hacking-the-human-body/README.md

 * Raw HuBMAP Colonic Crypt Dataset
 * GTEx (pseudo labels on spleen and prostate images)
   * Samples with no abnormalities are selected and downloaded from the platform
-  * Slices are extracted using QuPath with appropriate pixel size
+  * Slices are extracted using QuPath with appropriate pixel size and saved as jpeg files with ImageJ
   * Pseudo labels are generated on slices

 ## Models